-Not even a pandemic could stop 107 Jackson School international studies seniors during winter quarter this year from diving into nine pressing global issues and presenting their ideas for solutions in front of the likes of a government cabinet member in Cambodia, a public lands commissioner, think tank democracy and technology leaders and an executive director of an immigrant rights non-profit organization, among others.
+Not even a pandemic could stop 107 Jackson School international studies seniors during winter quarter 2021 from diving into nine pressing global issues and presenting their ideas for solutions in front of the likes of a government cabinet member in Cambodia, a public lands commissioner, think tank democracy and technology leaders and an executive director of an immigrant rights non-profit organization, among others.

 It was all part of the Jackson School’s Donald C. Hellmann Task Force Program, a faculty and student-led experiential learning capstone course that engages students in research, writing, teamwork and presentation skills under pressure.
 The winter quarter project, required for international studies majors, culminates in Task Force Evaluation Day, when the student present their research and policy recommendations to high-level external experts.